nbrugger-tgm/proto/README.md

 - Verification of annotated elements
 - Logging at compile time
-- A bugfix for a bug in the Java compiler AP API
+- A bugfix for a bug in the Java compiler AP API [[JDK-8256826] Source generated in last round not visible to other sources - Java Bug System](https://bugs.openjdk.java.net/browse/JDK-8256826)

 ### Usage